Dewey-free classification: Adoption

 In the 1970s and 1980s, public libraries in the United Kingdom and United States designed new "reader-interest classification" systems as alternatives to DDC.
 These systems organized materials in ways that are intuitive to non-academic users and employed modern terminology, resulting in collections that are more browsable.
 However, a lack of standardization led libraries to abandon these systems.
 Dewey-free classification schemes can be seen as new cases of reader-interest classification schemes.

-In 2007, the Maricopa County Library District announced that its Gilbert Library would abandon DDC in favor of a BISAC-based system.
+In 2007, the Maricopa County Library District in Arizona announced that its Perry Library would abandon DDC in favor of a BISAC-based system.
 The library district reported the change as a success, with non-fiction circulation improving sixfold.

-In 2009, the Rangeview Library District became the first library district to fully convert to a BISAC-based scheme.
+In 2009, the Rangeview Library District in Adams County, Colorado became the first library district to fully convert to a BISAC-based scheme.
 Rangeview's classification system, which is branded as "WordThink", is based on BISAC headings.

-In 2011, the librarians at the Ethical Culture School in New York City developed a Dewey-Free system called Metis.
+In 2011, the librarians at the Ethical Culture Fieldston School in New York City developed a Dewey-Free system called Metis.
 The school's novel approach incorporated focus groups of students from Kindergarten through the Fifth Grade in designing the system.

 The Darien Library in Connecticut employs a hybrid approach to classification.
 While books are still organized by DDC number, DDC categories are "clumped into eight broad categories," known as glades.
 A glade groups together books from several Dewey classes that Darien librarians feel may be useful to similar groups.
 For example, the Places glade is intended for international travellers, and combines books from the 400s (Languages) and 910s (Travel and Geography).

-The Nyack Library used a "marketplace" system similar to Darien's glades.
+The Nyack Library in Nyack, New York, used a "marketplace" system similar to Darien's glades.
 However, after complaints from community members, the library reverted to a traditional DDC collection in 2013.

-The King County Library System announced in 2014 that all 48 of its branches will convert their fiction picture book collections to a Dewey-free subject classification system.
+The King County Library System in Washington announced in 2014 that all 48 of its branches will convert their fiction picture book collections to a Dewey-free subject classification system.